paulchyz/OCI_Streaming_Pipeline/README.md

 In this pipeline, the Function invocation will carry out the necessary transformations to the data present in the data stream, so that the data is accessible in Object Storage and the Autonomous Data Warehouse (ADW) instance.

 1. In your main OCI Console, navigate to the hamburger menu at the top left of the webpage, and type `functions` into the search field.
 Click the listing that appears on the page that contains the words `Applications` and `Functions`.
-2. Click on the dropdown under `Compartment` on the left side of the page, and select the compartment that was deployed from the Resource Manager Stack.
+2. Click on the dropdown under `Compartment` on the left side of the page, paste the compartment name from your clipboard, and then select the compartment that was deployed from the Resource Manager Stack.
 3. A Function is logically "contained within" an Application, so you will create an Application object.
 Click `Create application`, and enter values for the corresponding parameters:

 	- `Name` : `streaming_app`